GlobetrotterTravel/GlobetrotterTravel.github.io/iris/facets.md

 ---
 layout: default
 title: Facets
-parent: Resource Management
+parent: Globetrotter Iris
+nav_order: 20
-has_children: false
+has_children: true
 has_toc: false
-permalink: /iris/resource-management/facets/
+permalink: /iris/facets/
 ---

 # Facets
 {: .no_toc }

-`Facets` provide a powerful framework for managing data for `organizations`, `persons`, `field instances` and `entitlements`..
+The `Facet` system provides a powerful framework for managing data for `organizations`, `people`, `service accounts`, `fields`, `hybrid lists` and `entitlements`.
 There are four facet types: `Dimensions`, `Attributes`, `Properties` and `Tags`.
-Each facet type stores a different type of information, according to whether they a) have a defined list of allowed values to select from, or they are free-text, and b) whether or not they allow multiple values to be entered. `Facets` are managed by Iris administrators.
+Each facet type stores a different type of information, according to whether they a) have a defined list of allowed values to select from, or they are free-text, and b) whether or not they allow multiple values to be entered.

 | `Facet` Type | Select From List | Allows Multiple Values | Example |
 |------------|------------------------|------------------------|---------|